Last update Dec. 23, 2021

 Would you like to recommend the use of e-lactancia?
 Write to us at corporate mail of APILAM

-The bark of tender branches is used.
-Constituents are trans-cinnamic aldehyde and Eugenol (Fitoterapia.net, WHO 1999 p95).
-There are no clinical studies that adequately support the medicinal properties traditionally attributed as spasmolytic, carminative and antidiarrheal nor its effect in type 2 diabetes or polycystic ovary syndrome.
-(Heshmati 2021.
-WHO 1999 p100)
+The part of the tree used is the bark of its tender branches.
+It contains essential oils with cinnamaldehyde and eugenol (Fitoterapia.net, WHO 1999 p95).
+There are no clinical studies that adequately support the medicinal properties traditionally attributed to it as a spasmolytic, carminative and antidiarrheal nor on its effect on type 2 diabetes or polycystic ovarian syndrome.
+(Heshmati 2021, WHO 1999 p100)

-Cinnamon is commonly used as spice and flavoring for food and infusions.
-Widely used during lactation in some cultures.
+Plant widely used as a spice and food flavoring and in infusions.
+Widely used during breastfeeding in some cultures.
 (Eid 2020)

 Precautions when taking plant preparations (Anderson 2017, Powers 2015, Posadzki 2013, Efferth 2011, Kopec 1999):